 Worried about going through an ugly divorce?
-If you are going through the divorce or are thinking about filing for divorce you may be worried about what the outcome will be.
-Remember that for the most part you are in control of how the divorce process goes.
+If you are going through a divorce or are thinking about filing for divorce, you may be worried about the outcome.
+Remember that, for the most part, you are in control of how the divorce process goes.
 So, if you have not filed for divorce yet, think about the big picture and focus on your main goal.
-If you are already involved in dissolution process, maybe let this all sink in and re-evaluate your strategy, if need be.
+If you are already involved in the dissolution process, maybe let this all sink in and re-evaluate your strategy if need be.

 Table of Contents

 First, Is the Marriage Over?

 For whatever reason, you no longer want to be married, or your spouse no longer wants to be married.
 In some cases, the marriage can still be saved.
 Many people get a therapist when having marital trouble.
 Some couples even go to marriage therapy together.
 Sometimes, people just need some time apart.
 Some people divorce and remarry later in life.
 Every relationship has a unique story.

 When you’ve determined your marriage is OVER, here are some important tips to remember to avoid an ugly divorce.

 1. Spouses Do Not Need to Agree to a Divorce

 Spouses do not need to agree that they want a divorce, which sometimes sparks an ugly divorce.
 If your spouse files for divorce, you cannot just decide to ignore what is happening, and making it “ugly” won’t help.
 If you do, the Court could end up finding you in “default” and then your spouse will likely get whatever they requested in the divorce petition they filed.